azerion/gamedock-sdk/docs/shopWalletInventoryControl.md

 This section describes the structure of the objects used within the Gamedock SDK to manage wallet, shop, and inventory functionality.

 The requirements for the items shown in Table 5 must be defined by the Game’s producer.
-Once finalized, the Gamedock Account Manager will coordinate with Gamedock LiveOps to have them set up and managed within SLOT.
-Note that changes to any of these objects can only be made via SLOT, and not the Gamedock SDK.
+Once finalized, the Gamedock Account Manager will coordinate with Gamedock LiveOps to have them set up and managed within the Gamedock Console.
+Note that changes to any of these objects can only be made via the Gamedock Console, and not the Gamedock SDK.

-Table 5: SLOT-Managed Objects
+Table 5: Console-Managed Objects

 | Item         | Description                                                                                                                                                                                                                                                                                                                                                       |
 |:-------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|